kevburnsjr/skipfilter/README.md

-/*
+# Skipfilter

-package skipfilter provides a data structure that combines a skiplist with a roaring bitmap cache.
+This package provides a data structure that combines a skiplist with a roaring bitmap cache.

 This library was created to efficiently filter a multi-topic message input stream against a set of subscribers, each having a list of topic subscriptions expressed as regular expressions.
 Idealy, each subscriber should test